epage/epage.github.io/blog/dev/pr-style.md

 However, recognize that in the end it is the reviewers decision and accept final decisions.

 Similarly, respond to questions instead of making assumptions about their intent and pushing new code changes.
+Even if you decide to act on a question, still provide an answer and recognize that it might not be fully resolved.

 # Commit structure